Extreme-Strike Asymptotics for General Gaussian Stochastic Volatility Models: Numerical illustration

 We provide illustrations of this strategy in two cases: the stationary Stein-Stein model, where the KL expansion is known semi-explicitly, and the Stein-Stein model's long-memory version, where the volatility is also known as the fractional Ornstein-Uhlenbeck (fOU) model, and the KL expansion is computed numerically.
 The data we use is also generated numerically: for each model, we compute option prices and their corresponding implied volatilities, by classical Monte-Carlo, given that the underlying pair of stochastic processes is readily simulated.
-Specifically, in the Stein-Stein (standard OU) case, $10^{6}$ paths are generated via Euler's method based on discretizing the stochastic differential equation satisfied by $X$ started from a r.v. sampled from $X$'s stationary distribution, and the explicit expression for $\log S$ given $X$, also approximated via Euler with the same time steps; $10^{3}$ time steps are used in $[0,T]$.
+Specifically, in the Stein-Stein (standard OU) case, $10^{6}$ paths are generated via Euler's method based on discretizing the stochastic differential equation satisfied by $X$ started from a r.v. sampled from $X$'s stationary distribution, and the explicit expression for $\log S$ given $X$, also approximated via Euler with the same time steps; $10^{3}$ time steps are used in $[0,T]$ for the various values of $T$ we illustrate below ($1,2,3$ and $6$ months, measured in years).
 Option prices are derived by computing average payoffs over the $10^{6}$ paths.
 The details are well known, and are omitted.
 In the fOU case, the exact same methodology is used, except that one must specify the technique used to simulate increments of the fBm process which drives $X$: we used the circulant method, which is based on fBm's spectral properties, and was proposed by A.T.
 Dieker in a 2002 thesis: see \cite{D, DMa}.